History of Indonesia: Mataram

-Later in its history, the dynasty divided into two dynasties based on their own religion, the Buddhist and Shivaist dynasties.
-Civil war was unavoidable and the outcome was Mataram Empire divided into two powerful kingdom based on region and religion.
-The Shivaist dynasty of Mataram kingdom in Java led by Rakai Pikatan and the Buddhist dynasty of Srivijaya kingdom in Sumatra led by Balaputradewa.
-The hostility between them didn't end until in 1006 when the Sailendran based in Srivijaya kingdom incited rebellion by Wurawari, vassal of Mataram kingdom and sacked Shivaist dynasty's capital in Watugaluh, Java.
-Srivijaya kingdom rose into undisputed hegemonic Empire in the era as the result.
-Yet the Shivaist dynasty survived and successfully reclaimed the east Java in 1019 then descended to Kahuripan kingdom led by Airlangga son of Udayana of Bali.
+The Shivagrha inscription gives some evidence political conflict between rival factions in the Mataram kingdom during the 840s.
+Some researchers interpreted this as a religious conflict between the Sanjaya dynasty of Mataram kingdom in Java led by Rakai Pikatan and the Shailendra dynasty of the Srivijaya kingdom led by Balaputradewa.
+The monumental Hindu temple of Prambanan in the vicinity of Yogyakarta was built by the Lord of Pikatan around this time.

+The centre of the kingdom was moved from Central Java to East Java by Mpu Sindok in 929.
+The reasons for this move are not known for certain, though some scholars have hypothesised that an eruption of the volcano Mount Merapi, or political pressure from Sailendrans based in the Srivijaya Empire may have caused the move.

+From his new base in East Java, Sindok founded the Īśana dynasty which ruled in Java and Bali until the late 11th century.
+One his successors, King Dharmawangsa, sponsored the translation of the Mahabharata into Old Javanese in the 990s CE.
+The Īśana dynasty was briefly overthrown in 1017 by rebellion by the king of Wurawari near Ponorogo.
+However the dynasty survived and, through the military efforts of king Airlangga, son of the king and queen of Bali, gradually re-established its authority of parts of Sindok's old territory between 1019 and 1037.
+Airlangga's domain became known as the Kahuripan kingdom.

 Srivijaya

 Srivijaya was a kingdom on Sumatra which influenced much of the Maritime Southeast Asia.
 From the 7th century, the powerful Srivijaya naval kingdom flourished as a result of trade and the influences of Hinduism and Buddhism that were imported with it.

 Srivijaya was centred in the coastal trading centre of present-day Palembang.
 Srivijaya was not a "state" in the modern sense with defined boundaries and a centralised government to which the citizens own allegiance.
 Rather Srivijaya was a confederacy form of society centred on a royal heartland.
 It was a thalassocracy and did not extend its influence far beyond the coastal areas of the islands of Southeast Asia.
 Trade was the driving force of Srivijaya just as it is for most societies throughout history.
 The Srivijayan navy controlled the trade that made its way through the Strait of Malacca.